Apple Design Award winner Florence breaks new ground in mobile gaming

 “I kind of said what I wanted to.
 The best thing for Monument Valley would be to have other people take over and expression their vision for it,” he says.

-Wong moved back to his home country, Australia, from London, to Melbourne where there’s a thriving indie gaming scene to launch his new company Mountains.
+Wong moved back to his home country, Australia, from London, to Melbourne, where there’s a thriving indie gaming scene, to launch his new company Mountains.

-The team at Mountains is small – just a programmer, producer and artist, in addition to Wong.
+The team at Mountains is small — just a programmer, producer and artist in addition to Wong.

 The company partnered with Annapurna, a film studio behind hits like “Her” and “Zero Dark Thirty,” that now runs its own games division.
 The studio backed Mountains on the Florence project, but also gave the team advice and input along the way.